rbrt-weiler/coinspy/CONTRIBUTING.md

   * how you wanted to accomplish it.
 * That description MUST be extensive and precise enough to reproduce your activities.
 * The description MUST contain all relevant version numbers, at least
-  * the version of CoinSpy.
+  * the version of Coinspy.
 * The description SHOULD cotain a statement that you have followed above test instructions.
   * For absolute clarity, please include Go version and commit IDs.